eltorio/blog-with-gallery-for-sanityio/README.md

 This is a simple blog working with structured datas hosted at Sanity.io.
 It includes a way to display image galleries.
 Blog sample deployed at : https://blog-with-gallery-for-sanityio.vercel.app/
+All images can be clicked and show a lighbox modal.
+All images are optimized for size and format.

 # Sanity